 Chlorine is toxic even in small amounts.
 And you just have to spend some time in a chlorinated swimming pool without goggles to understand this effect.
 But that bleaching effect can also impact marine vegetation.

-This is another common reason for allergic reactions, even with people who don’t have sensitive skin.
+Synthetic fragrances are another common reason for allergic reactions, even in people who don’t have sensitive skin.
 There’s a lack of studies on their effect in nature, but if it irritates human skin, then it’s not really meant for exposure to living things.

 This has become less commonly used in detergents, but other cleaning products still have small amounts.
 It’s a known carcinogen to humans and really has no place in a laundry detergent.

-And the final chemical to avoid is another one that has a highly toxic effect on marine life and is almost impossible to remove from nature once it has made it into water.
+And the final chemical to avoid is another one that has a highly toxic effect on marine life and is almost impossible to remove once it has made it into water.
+While it’s not that common anymore in most laundry detergents, you still need to look out for it.

 Here are five laundry tips that will make washing clothes a lot more eco-friendly.
 And they are so simple to follow.